regerj/jacobs_register_helper/README.md

 So how does this fix our problems?

 It combines the strengths of both of the previously mentioned methods, while eliminating their pitfalls.
-It leverages the implementation independent behaviour of the first method of bitshifting and masking for the accesses, while maintaining the strictly defined and descriptively named accessible fields from the second method using bitfields.
+It leverages the implementation agnostic behaviour of the first method of bitshifting and masking for the accesses, while maintaining the strictly defined and descriptively named accessible fields from the second method using bitfields.
 This is LSP autocomplete compatible because the methods are defined in the class which has been instantiated.
 This also has an added benefit of allowing reserved bits to be entirely inaccessible because no get or set method is generated for them if you just omit them from your arg list in the MACRO call.

 Like the second method, it also prevents naming conflict for fields with common names like `port_width` because it is all within a class scope.